Kequc/fake-data-builder/readme.md

 // }
 ```

-This dataset can be as deeply nested as needed and all methods, that are passed as values will be run.
+This dataset can be as deeply nested as needed and all functions that are passed as values will be run.
 This is why the `name` and `job` parameters from our user example are pointed at methods found in the [faker](https://www.npmjs.com/package/@faker-js/faker) library.

 We are able to define overrides when using the builder.